tbhdbsys/angular-meteor-docs/client/content/tutorials/whatsapp/meteor/tutorials.whatsapp.meteor.step_05.md

 Now we want to get rid of the current data we have, which is just a static data.

-So let’s stop our Meteor’s server and reset the whole app by running:
+So let's stop our `Meteor`'s server and reset the whole app by running:

     $ meteor reset

-Let’s add some users to the server instead of the old static data:
+Let's add some users to the server instead of the old static data:

 {{> DiffBox tutorialName="whatsapp-meteor-tutorial" step="5.16"}}